POD® Handboards Since 1993

 Made from recycled surfboard core and surfboard fins - who would ever imagine 25 years later brands would market themselves as sustainable using old surfboards?

 There is so many shapes tested and only this one took us all the way to the bodysurfing competitions.
-However, fibreglass was not a healthy option, with shin rashes when shaping and glassing which lead to us to the wood
+However, fibreglass was not a healthy option, with shin rashes when shaping and glassing which lead to him to start shaping in wood.

 Handcrafted Cedar Handboards - Circa 1990

-Wood is amazing to shape Cedar is so giving, sure there is still the dust factor, however, it is so nice to sand into shape and allot easy to seal with marine grade varnish versus fibreglass.
+Wood is amazing to shape, Cedar is one of many species so easy to work with and craft into form, sure there is still the dust factor, however, it is so nice to sand into shape and allot easy to seal with marine grade finish versus fibreglass.

-Also includes a handmade Silky Oak fin rebated into the boards concave bottom.
+Shane also handmade a Silky Oak fin, that is rebated into the boards concave bottom.

 Different Shape Direction - Circa 1991